openbraininstitute/brain-indexer/docs/developer_guide.rst

 Boost Serialization & Struct Versioning
 ---------------------------------------

-SpatialIndex uses ``boost::serialization`` to write indexes to disk.
+brain-indexer uses ``boost::serialization`` to write indexes to disk.
 In order to be able to at least detect old indexes; and ideally be able to also open them, we need to version each serialized struct.